 It helps for people to know that bouillabaisse du pecheur was originally prepared using sea water, which was boiled up on the beach while the fishermen were untangling their nets.
 When the water boiled, in went the fish that were destined for the soup, along with fennel, tomatoes and so on, to cook.
 Once the work of untangling the nets was done, the bouillabaisse would be ready and the fishermen and their families could sit down and eat.
 It was only later that the original bouillabaisse underwent the various refinements that we use today.

-It is worth pointing out that spiny lobster can never be seen as an essential ingredient of bouillabaisse, because it was originally a very simple dish to use up the fish that were either damaged or had not been sold.
+It is worth pointing out that spiny lobsters can never be seen as an essential ingredient of bouillabaisse because it was originally a very simple dish to use up the fish that were either damaged or had not been sold.
 It might be stretched to feed all the family by adding potatoes.

 There are certain ground rules that must be adhered to: